 In some cases, an otherwise dischargeable debt might not be discharged in Chapter 7 if you incurred the debt soon before your bankruptcy filing.
 Here are the rules:

-Debts incurred within 90 days of your bankruptcy filing for luxury goods or services owed to a single creditor in excess of $725 (as of April 1, 2019) are presumed nondischargeable.
-The same goes for cash advances of $1,000 or more (as of April 1, 2019) if made within 70 days of your filing.
+Debts incurred within 90 days of your bankruptcy filing for luxury goods or services for $800 or more owed to a single creditor are presumed nondischargeable.
+The same is true for cash advances of $1,100 or more taken within 70 days of your filing.
+Amounts apply to cases filed between April 1, 2022, and March 31, 2025.

-These debts aren't dischargeable because it's presumed that you had no intent to repay them given the proximity to the bankruptcy filing.
+These debts aren't dischargeable because this type of activity so soon before filing for bankruptcy suggests that you had no intent to repay the debt.
 If the creditor objects to the charge, you'll need to prove that the purchase was reasonable given the circumstances.
-When faced with this situation, many debtors choose to enter into a settlement agreement with the creditor to pay for the charge given the high cost of litigation.
+When faced with this situation, many debtors choose to enter into a settlement agreement with the creditor to pay for the charge, given the high cost of litigation.

 Money judgments are dischargeable, with a few exceptions.
 However, it's usually prudent to file for bankruptcy before getting a lawsuit judgment.
 Why?
-A money judgment allows a creditor to put a lien against your real estate and personal property, and many liens won't go away in the bankruptcy case.
+A money judgment allows a creditor to put a lien against your real estate and personal property, and many liens don't go away in a bankruptcy case.

-Although the creditor won't be able to force you to make payments on the debt, the creditor can take steps to acquire and sell the encumbered property, or wait for you to sell it and take what is owed out of the proceeds.
+Although the creditor won't be able to force you to make payments on the debt, the creditor can take steps to acquire and sell the encumbered property (the property the lien is attached to).
+Some creditors don't have a problem waiting for you to sell the property and taking what is owed out of the proceeds.
+If you wait years to sell, the interest can build up to the point that the amount owed doubles, triples, or more.
 Find out more about releasing liens in bankruptcy.

 Income taxes may be discharged if: